Skip to main content

 To prove a smell has become an unreasonable nuisance, consider the following steps:

 • First, you should always get legal advice.
-Discuss the matter with an attorney before taking any legal action.
+Discuss the legal issue with an attorney before taking any legal action.

 • Document the problem clearly.
 Keep a record of the times, days, and locations of the smells.
 Describe the smell to the best of your ability.
 Compare it to other, well-known smells if you can (“like when someone burns broccoli in a microwave” or “heavy cooking grease”).